lemonmade/quilt/packages/graphql/README.md

 There are two main parts to these GraphQL testing utilities: a GraphQL “controller”, which can fetch mock GraphQL results, and GraphQL “fillers”, which can provide type-safe mocked results for individual GraphQL queries and mutations.

-To create a controller, use the `createGraphQLController()` function.
+To create a controller, use the `GraphQLController` class.
 This function accepts one or more GraphQL “mocks”: objects that contain an `operation` key, detailing the GraphQL operation this mock should be used for, and a `result` key.
 The result can either be an object, or a function that returns an object, or a function that returns a promise for an object.
 This `result` will be used to fulfill a GraphQL operation matching the `operation` key.

 To demonstrate, we’ll assume you have a GraphQL schema that looks like this: